 UMass Lowell's doctoral degree in Criminology and Criminal Justice is an interdisciplinary, research-oriented degree designed to provide a theoretically grounded, methodologically sophisticated and statistically rigorous education.

 The doctoral degree in Criminology and Criminal Justice is a 60-credit-hour doctoral program.
 Currently the program offers two major Ph.D. tracks:

 Track 1 - Ph.D. in Criminology and Criminal Justice:

-The doctoral degree at UMass Lowell is an interdisciplinary, research-oriented degree.
-The program is designed to provide a theoretically grounded, methodologically sophisticated, and statistically rigorous education.
-As such, the curriculum provides for a sequence of courses in theory, methodology, and statistics.
-The curriculum also builds upon faculty research strengths and offers substantive courses which address the incidence of crime, the prevalence and correlates of criminals and victims, and the effectiveness of current strategies in the areas of crime prevention, policing, the courts, and the corrections system (both institutional and community based).
-Throughout the five concentrations or specialty areas in which students can specialize, the curriculum stresses evidence driven and “best practices” approaches to numerous substantive topics that are key areas in contemporary criminology and criminal justice.
+This curriculum provides for a sequence of courses in theory, methodology and statistics.
+The curriculum builds upon faculty research strengths and offers substantive courses which address the incidence, prevalence and correlates of crime, the characteristics of criminals and victims, and the effectiveness of current strategies in the areas of crime prevention, policing, the courts and the corrections system (both institutional and community-based).

 Track 2 - Ph.D. in Criminology and Criminal Justice with Terrorism Option: